phrsampaio/deft-funnel/README.md

 ## Contributors:

-Philippe L. Toint, Serge Gratton and Anke Troeltzsch.
+Philippe L. Toint (UNamur), Serge Gratton (CERFACS) and Anke Troeltzsch (German Aerospace Center, DLR).

 ## License

 This software is released under the MIT license.
-See `DEFT-FUNNEL License.txt` for more info.
+See `License.txt` for more info.

 # Using DEFT-FUNNEL without multi-start